IMOCA 60 Foncia 2

-Foncia 2 is a IMOCA 60 Class offshore racing monohull sailing yacht launched 2010.
+Foncia 2 is a IMOCA 60 class offshore racing monohull sailing yacht launched in 2010.

-Construction and Modifications
+Construction and modifications

-The boat was designed by Guillaume Verdier, VPLP design (Marc Van Peteghem and Vincent Lauriot-Prévost) and also significant input from Michel Desjoyeaux.
+The boat was designed by Guillaume Verdier, VPLP design (Marc Van Peteghem and Vincent Lauriot-Prévost) with significant input also from Michel Desjoyeaux.
 It is an innovative hull, marked by a double chain and a bridge in "seagull wing", as well as bearing drifts.
 This sailboat is a second generation VPLP design.
-The launched on a tight schedule on the 20th September 2010 just six months after the start of the project, at a cost of 3 million euros.
+The boat was launched on a tight schedule, on 20 September 2010, just six months after the start of the project, at a cost of 3 million euros.

 The tight timescale was made possible by the collaboration build effort consisting of the Green Marine shipyards in Lymington GBR and JMV Industries in Cherbourg (FRA).
 Green Marine made the plug and the moulded the hull and JMV the made the deck.
 The boat was assembled at the CDK Technologies site in Port-la-Forêt led by Hubert Desjoyeaux who is the brother Michel Desjoyeaux.

 After several months of study, the boat went back to CDK Technologies over the winter of 2015–2016 were the daggerboards were replaced by hydrofoils.

 2010–2011 – FRA 101 – Foncia II

-Results Summary
+Results summary

 6th – 2010 – Route du Rhum with Michel Desjoyeaux in a time of 15 days, 17 hours and 29 minutes;

 RET – 2010–2011 – Barcelona World Race with Michel Desjoyeaux and François Gabart;

 2011–2013 – FRA 19 – Banque Populaire

-Results Summary
+Results summary

 3rd – 2011 – Transat Jacques-Vabre with Armel Le Cléac'h and Christopher Pratt in a time of 16 days and 15 hours;

-2nd – 2011 Transat B to B Race, with Armel Le Cléac'h in 9 days, 13 hours and 8 minutes;
+2nd – 2011 – Transat B to B Race, with Armel Le Cléac'h in 9 days, 13 hours and 8 minutes;

 3rd – 2012 – Europa Warm'Up with Armel Le Cléac'h;

-2nd – 2012–2013 Vendée Globe with Armel Le Cléac'h in 78 days, 5 hours and 33 minutes;
+2nd – 2012-2013 – Vendée Globe with Armel Le Cléac'h in 78 days, 5 hours and 33 minutes;